Photography | Workshops | Tuition | Videos | Articles

-As an avid enthusiast of the great outdoors; photographing landscapes, seascapes and natural world images are my favoured genres.
+As an avid enthusiast of the great outdoors; photographing landscapes, seascapes, wildlife and natural world images are my favoured genres.

-As such, I am aware of the subjects that most students want to address during our time together.
-Some topics relate to photography tuition “in the field” and some to post production “tips and techniques”.
+As such, I have become aware of the subjects that most photo enthusiasts want to address during our time together.
+Some topics relate to photography tuition “in the field” and some to advise on post production “tips and techniques”.

-Composition, bracketing images, long Exposure, using filters, using different lenses; the list is endless.
-It is my intention to address many of these areas of photography over the coming weeks, months and years through video tutorials.
+Composition, bracketing, long exposure, filters, using different lenses; the list is endless.
+It is my intention to address many of these areas of photography over the coming months through video tutorials.

-“Mastering Your Photography” will direct my video tuition towards these issues, in a simplified way.
+“Masterclass Photography 2022” will direct my photography and video tuition towards these issues, in a simplified way.

 “Just like many others, I love to travel and capture images across this beautiful world in which we live.
 Whilst starting out solely as a photographer, I have since incorporated video production and aerial imagery into my digital repertoire” – Mark Brion

-Four years ago, I decided to start sharing my knowledge and skills in photography with others.
-So, I researched, arranged and started to take like-minded photography enthusiasts on expeditions and workshops.
+Five years ago, I decided to start sharing my knowledge and skills in photography with others.
+So, I researched, organised and started to take like-minded enthusiasts on photography expeditions and workshops.

 Initially, these were held in beautiful locations solely in the UK.
-However, due to my love for travelling, I also started to take the expeditions and workshops further afield internationally.
+However, due to my love of travelling, I also started to take the workshops further afield overseas.

 I strongly believe the eye of the photographer behind the lens is most important, but better tools do help to improve your image in so many different ways.

-Post production is also an important part of my modern digital photography.
-Having had some 15 years’ experience using Photoshop, Lightroom and more recently Camera Raw, I teach students tips and techniques in post production.
-However, I am always learning as Adobe Creative Cloud regularly update their platforms.
+Post production is also an important part of modern digital photography.
+Having 15 years’ experience using Photoshop, Lightroom and Camera Raw, I teach photographers tips and techniques in post production.

 “I love playing with light and long exposures.
-Capturing landscapes, seascapes, and photographing beautiful sunrise and sunset colours is so intriguing.
-For me, that is when nature is at its best, and it gives me a real BUZZ every time” – Mark Brion
+Capturing landscapes, seascapes, and photographing beautiful sunrise and sunset colours.
+For me that is when nature is at its best and it gives me a real BUZZ every time” – Mark Brion

 1. Enjoy your whole photography experience